What are electrical tools?

 As we said above, accessories add extra functionality or even extended life to other products.
 This is why they are tools every electrician should have.
 Remember we mentioned changing out die sets in order to be able to crimp as many connectors as possible?
 This is where you’ll find those die sets.
 Accessories are an added way to simply get more out of products you already own.
 Why settle for using your heat tool for only soldering when it can do so much more.

-Crimper Accessories – These die sets allow you to get the most out of your crimper.
+These die sets allow you to get the most out of your crimper.
 You can crimp just about anything with the right combinations of die sets.
 This way you can find the one you want and add it to your tool.
-Now your tool can offer that much more functionality.
+Now your electrical tools can offer that much more functionality.
 With even more die sets, eventually you’ll build an unstoppable crimper that can handle just about any task regardless of the crimps involved.

 What size wire and cable are these tools good for?